 - What does Scripture say about alliances?
 (Peter Horrobin article) – FLAG G

 Recognising that you may not have the time or the inclination to look at these signs and considerations in full, I have attached relevant information, as Annexures or ‘FLAGs’.
-[To read these items click here > UK/EU in/out #2 cont’d – Significant Spiritual Signs.]
+[To read in full click UK/EU in/out #2 cont’d – Significant Spiritual Signs.
+Even if not reading the details, seeing each picture is worth a thousand words!
+RB]

 Even if you don’t have time to read the detail, each picture is worth a thousand words!